OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 ### Web apps

-All browsers must be the most current stable version.
+It is rcommended that you use the most current version.

 * Edge
 * Firefox